Strathblane: Landmarks

 Mugdock Castle was the stronghold of the Clan Graham from the middle of the 13th century.
 Its ruins are located in Mugdock Country Park at Strathblane's southern extremity with Milngavie.

 The Stirling Observer dated 25 August 1921 reported the unveiling of "a monument erected in memory of those ..[25 men of Strathblane]... who fell in the Great War" by the Duke of Montrose and Sir Archibald Edmonstone, whose family seat was Duntreath Castle by Blanefield.
 The monument was designed by Robert Lorimer and was constructed of Doddington stone.
 It consists of a square base, each side being panelled to receive the inscriptions and names, a "slender shaft" rises from the base, and at the top of the shaft are four shields, the finish being a cross.

 The Duke of Montrose in unveiling the monument paid tribute to the sacrifice made by those from the parish who had died for their country.
 He said "what the war had meant to those who took part in it, and what their sacrifice meant to those who had benefited by their death, and what it ought to mean to the people of our land as an incentive to noble and self sacrificing lives."

-Strathblane Parish Church is a Church of Scotland, part of the Presbytery of Stirling, and Synod of Forth.
+Strathblane Parish Church, built in 1803, is a Church of Scotland, part of the Presbytery of Stirling, and Synod of Forth.
 There is also a Catholic church dedicated to St. Kessog.